 Space Managers have full administrative privileges for the Space, including adding/removing members from Space, assigning Space Role to member, full create/edit/delete permissions to meetings and the information related to meetings.
 Space Managers are usually the day-to-day administrators of the group the Space is used for, e.g. secretaries of committees or board secretaries.
 Each Space can have multiple Space Managers.
 Organisation Administrators automatically become Managers of Spaces they created.

-Space Members have read-only access to meetings, and the materials associated with the meeting, that they are invited to inside the Space.
-Space Members are usually board members and committee members.
+Space Users have read-only access to meetings, and the materials associated with the meeting, that they are invited to inside the Space.
+Space Users are usually board members and committee members.

-Space Manager and Space Member are the default roles created for all Spaces.
+Space Manager and Space User are the default roles created for all Spaces.
 If you need a Space Role with customised permissions, you can create a custom Space Role.